damlagul/IBMDeveloper-AutoAI_Tutorial/README.md

   * Create a Watson Studio service instance
   * Create a Watson Machine Learning service instance
   * Basic knowledge of machine learning algorithms

+# Estimated Time

+This tutorial takes approximately 20 minutes to complete including the training part in AutoAI.

+# Steps
+You can create an IBM Cloud Lite account using this link.
+After completing the signing process, you can follow the steps below.

+## Step 1: Create Required Service Instances

+In order to store our data, we need a storage service which is going to be linked with our project later on.
+To do that, search for Storage in the [IBM Cloud Catalog](https://cloud.ibm.com/catalog?search=object%20storage&category=storage) or directly go to Storage tab from the left menu from the same page and click **Object Storage** service.